So, I have a confession.

 Or take a page out of a professional’s book and pick “Follow the Experts” or “Roll with Buffett” — what better way to feel good about where your funds are going?

 No matter what, you’ll get just enough information to feel confident your investment funds are going where you want, and have the best chance to get you what you want — without the confusing detail.

 Automate Your Investments and Profit in the Long Term

 Once you’ve gotten started, stay on a roll: Even with the magic of compound interest, that $5 isn’t gonna do much by itself.

-Good thing Stash actually gives you another $5 just for signing up.
+Good thing Stash actually gives you another $5 just for clicking this link and signing up.
 But keep it going.

 Set up “Auto-Stash” to pull a set amount from your bank account at regular intervals, so you can help your investments grow over time.

 You can add to your existing ETF choice or diversify your investments by buying new shares — all at the touch of a finger, from your cell phone, with the simple security of a 4-digit PIN.

 Plus, you can make free money by helping your friends get on the right financial track?
 You’ll earn $5 apiece for each friend you refer, up to $100, to be deposited directly into your Stash.

 I know I was thrilled to find a way to finally start investing, and then automate it so I didn’t have to think about it.